prikhi/sysadmintools/docs/source/office_workstation.rst

     fab full_upgrade

 To Do
 ======

 * Abstract KDE specificities into a separate role
-* Change some of the Public User's config files into templates, especially ones that have the ``sese`` user hardcoded in them.
+* Change some of the Public User's config files into templates or tasks, especially ones that have the ``sese`` user hardcoded in them.
-* Add a role that uses a lightweight DE along with customizations for the Public User
+* Add a role that uses a lightweight DE along with customizations for the Public User(for low-power comps or laptops).
+* Refactor the "iommu=pt" grub option needed for SewingMachine into a ``host_var`` file.
+* Address deprecation warnings.
+* Update public user files for debian 9 & new KDE.
+* Use Ansible Vault for password hashes.
+* Pre-configure mumble so the audio wizard isn't required.

-.. _Debian Jessie Netinstall Image: https://www.debian.org/CD/netinst/
+.. _Debian Stretch Netinstall Image: https://www.debian.org/CD/netinst/
 .. _Debian Linux:                   https://www.debian.org/
 .. _Debian Automated Installer:
 .. _Debian Automated Install:       https://www.debian.org/releases/stable/i386/apb.html